samuelamofa/Restaurant-Management-System/PRISMA_SETUP_REPORT.md

 **Workaround:**
 - For local development: Pause OneDrive and regenerate
-- For production: Railway build will handle Prisma Client generation
+- For production: Vercel build will handle Prisma Client generation
 - Build will succeed once file permissions are resolved

 ---